Hydrogen salt cavern storage (H2SaltCavern)

 Project details

-The project aims to kick-off in Q1 2025, subject to funding and partners.
-The outcome will be dedicated guidelines and practices enhancing confidence in usage of salt caverns for H2 storage.
-Companies are requested to express intent to participate (subject to scope and contract) by 15 October 2024 for receipt of a formal proposal.
+The project would aim to kick-off in April 2025, subject to funding and partners.
+The project outcomes will be to enhance confidence in hydrogen salt caverns, fire and explosion understanding and safety demonstration, facilitate certification and give participants the opportunity to influence best practice.
+Companies are requested to express intent to participate (subject to scope and contract) for receipt of a formal proposal.

 Other joint industry projects